MarcosFernandez/gemtools-cnv/Readme.md

 Change log
 =====================
+    1.8.0.0.0
+    - Adopted GEMTOOLS 1.8 C code version.
+Which includes new gt.scorereads abailable for transforming MAP to SAM.
+    - Fixed Makefile issue related to mrcanavar compilation.

     1.7.1.0.0
     - gemtools cnv version 0.0 based on gemtools 1.7.1
     - cnv-assembly-preparation Tools for masking the assembly to perform copy number calls